Marwan El Shorbagy: Career overview

 He reached his first PSA Tour final at the Crocodile Cup in Hong Kong in October 2010 only his second appearance in a PSA tournament – then in April 2011 netted his first Tour title at the Aramex Open in Jordan.

 After winning his 2nd British Open Junior title, El Shorbagy began his 2012 campaign in January in the US, after qualifying in his first ever appearance in the Tournament of Champions.
 The 18-year-old beat experienced Frenchman Thierry Lincou World Number ten in four games before upsetting World Number 18 Tom Richards 9-11 11-5 6-11 11-6 12–10 in 85 minutes to reach the quarter finals of a Super Series tournament for the first time and to become the first qualifier to reach the quarter finals of the ToC in 10 years.

 "I am so happy with my performance in this tournament, I never expected to beat the top players at such a young age but now I have the confidence that I can, and I am hungry to go on court with the top player."

+On 30 July 2023, ElShorbagy decided to change allegiance to represent the England team.
+In December 2023, El Shorbagy won a silver medal with England, at the 2023 Men's World Team Squash Championships in New Zealand.

+After winning the 2024 European Team Championships in Switzerland and reaching the third round of the 2024 PSA Men's World Squash Championship in May, where he lost to his brother, he won another silver medal with England, at the December 2024 Men's World Team Squash Championships in Hong Kong.

+In January 2025, El Shorbagy won his 15th PSA title after securing victory in Cleveland's Squash in the Land during the 2024–25 PSA Squash Tour and won a 16th title after securing vitory in the Squash On Fire Open.
+In May 2025 he was part of the England team that won the gold medal at the 2025 European Squash Team Championships in Wrocław, Poland.